yehaha9876/gitlab/doc/ci/examples/browser_performance.md

-# Analyze website performance with the Sitespeed.io container
+# Browser Performance Testing with the Sitespeed.io container

-This example shows how to run the [Sitespeed.io container][sitespeed-container] on your code by using GitLab CI/CD and [Sitespeed][sitespeed] using Docker-in-Docker.
+This example shows how to run the [Sitespeed.io container][sitespeed-container] on your code by using GitLab CI/CD and [Sitespeed.io][sitespeed] using Docker-in-Docker.

 First, you need a GitLab Runner with the [docker-in-docker executor][dind].